Let's Explore Kubernetes:

 • Predefined menus to order from

-• Defined staff roles, and digitised restaurant management system to coordinate staff
+• Defined staff roles and a digitised restaurant management system to coordinate staff

 The Proposal

-To incorporate these three aspects, she drafts out a diagram of what the restaurant should look like.
+To incorporate these foundations, she drafts a diagram of how the restaurant should work.

-In the kitchen, Poppy proposes that Tommy needs documented ingredients and detailed recipes for all his dishes so that any prep chef in the kitchen can produce a meal at the same quality.
-They start with Tommy’s best-selling burger, which he has been making for years and knows like the back of his hand.
+In the kitchen, Poppy proposes that Tommy needs documented ingredients and detailed recipes for every dish so that any prep chef can produce the same result.
+They start with Tommy's best-selling burger, which he has been making for years and knows by instinct.

-To ensure any prep chef can recreate his famous patty, Tommy documented the process of combining his secret herbs and spices mix with other ingredients into a detailed recipe for how to create the famous burger.
+To ensure any prep chef can recreate the patty, Tommy documents the process as a detailed recipe with the right ingredients, quantities, and steps.

 Checkpoint Click here to check in and see what you've learned so far